graphql-aspnet/graphql-aspnet.github.io/docs/reference/http-processor.md

 Override this method to perform some custom processing on a set of query metrics that were gathered for the executed query.
 This method will only be called if metrics were actually gathered.

--   `metrics`: the `IGraphQueryExecutionMetrics` package that was populated during the request.
+-   `metrics`: the `IQueryExecutionMetrics` package that was populated during the request.

 ### ExposeExceptions